Carmaker Shares Surge After Trump Mysteriously Tweets China Will Reverse Auto Tariffs

 China has agreed to reduce and remove tariffs on cars coming into China from the U.S. Currently the tariff is 40%.— Donald J. Trump (@realDonaldTrump) December 3, 2018

-Bolstering the president's claim, a top Chinese trade official declined to comment on the Trump tweet during a morning press conference, which only helped push shares higher.
+Adding some confusion to the president's claim, a top Chinese trade official declined to comment on the Trump tweet during a morning press conference, which failed to dent the upward momentum.
 Trump tweeted after China and the US agreed to a "temporary" 90-day trade truce where China agreed to buy more US agricultural products to try and help narrow its trade surplus with the US while Trump agreed to suspend a planned increase and expansion for US tariffs.

-Beijing raised tariffs on U.S. auto imports to 40 percent in July, forcing many carmakers to hike prices in a major hit to the roughly $10 billion worth of passenger vehicles the United States sent to China last year.
+Beijing raised tariffs on U.S. auto imports to 40% in July, forcing many carmakers to hike prices in a major hit to the roughly $10 billion worth of passenger vehicles the United States sent to China last year.
 Last week, China called for a "negotiated solution" to the trade standoff, saying its tariffs on US-made cars would be only 15% if not for the trade spat (Chinese policy makers earlier this year had agreed to lower tariffs on US cars before the trade war erupted in the spring).

-As Bloomberg pointed out, a reduction in Chinese tariffs would benefit Daimler and BMW more than US carmakers like General Motors Co. and Ford Motor Co., as the German luxury brands dominate the top 10 list of car imports to China.
+As Bloomberg pointed out, a reduction in Chinese tariffs would benefit Daimler and BMW more than US carmakers like General Motors and Ford, as the German luxury brands dominate the top 10 list of car imports to China.

 Meanwhile, Chinese carmaker shares pared their gains, while shares of Chinese car dealerships climbed, as the threat of increased competition weighed on carmakers' shares.

-Meanwhile, Angela Merkel said around midday in Europe that a planned meeting between Germany auto company leaders and Trump on Tuesday wouldn't focus on tariffs.
+Elsewhere, Angela Merkel said around midday in Europe that a planned meeting between Germany auto company leaders and Trump on Tuesday wouldn't focus on tariffs which probably means that the only thing they will take about is, you got it, tariffs.